Otto-G/education-python/Async/README.md

 `boringTask` is a simple function that will just print out numbers every so many seconds to show that it is still running.
-To keep from hogging up all of the function time, it will yield every loop while it waits.
+To keep from hogging up all of the function time, it will `yield` every loop while it waits.
+The yielding nothing after every loop is important to make sure that the other functions can be run in the mean time.
+Since there isn't anything else blocking this function, it would normally run until finished.

 The `sendDataTask` is the function that is used to connect to the two servers.
 It is very similar to the code used in [Client 2](./async-client-2.py) but has been turned into a general function that takes two inputs of a port and the data to be sent.
-When there is an error from the server, it will yield and return to the `__main__` function to be called again later.
+When there is an error from the server, it will `yield` and return to the `__main__` function to be called again later.
+When it yields, it returns the current sock object so that it can be continued later on when it is no longer blocked.

 The main function starts by defining 3 tasks to run: `boring task`, and 2 sets of `sendDataTask` sending different text to the two ports that we set our [async-server-1](./async-server-1.py) and [async-server-2](./async-server-2.py) to listen on.
+From there it initializes `fds` which is a dictionary containing the tasks that `select` will monitor and run.

+The while loop is set to run so long as there are either tasks to do (starting with the initial tasks), or tasks that are ready for `'w'` writing or `'r'` reading by the select function.